 - Verify the ratio of certified NLP trainers to participants and ratio of coaches to participants.

-- Make sure the training organization you select stands behind their program.
+- Make sure the training organization you select stands behind their program - Is there a money back guarantee?

 Enjoy your NLP training.
 It is well-worth your investment.